guiliberali/Big-Data-2024/README.md

 # Big-Data-2024
- Github repo for the 2024 minor Learning from Big Data
+Public Github repo for the 2024 minor Learning from Big Data

 ---
 ## Prof. Gui Liberali